PhaseEdge/AWT-2024-2025/README.md

-We as a group (Furkan, Efe, Utku) try to:
+We as a group (Furkan, Efe, Utku) tried to:

 Implement core API functions (StartQuery(), EndQuery(), MatchDocument(), GetNextAvailRes()) and create a test driver to validate them using sample data files.